-Science says going on a mother-daughter holiday once a year improves your health
+Science says going on a mother-daughter holidays improves your health and I agree

 Where's my passport?

 The saying goes 'a son is a son till he takes a wife, a daughter's a daughter the rest of her life'.
 Now I am a boy mum as well as a girl mum so I hope the first part isn't completely true but I do think there is something to the old proverb.

 The relationship I have with my daughter does feel different than the one I have with my son.
 Not better or worse, just different.
 Some people who see us together call it our cosmic bond (or shared insanity).

 I'm not the only one either as I have many female friends and family members who have a very special bond with their mothers that just can't be described, that's why when I came across this study I was instantly intrigued.

 A couple of years ago I ended up bringing my daughter with me on what originally was going to be a solo trip.
 I was all set to go to Berlin on my own for a music retreat but at the last minute realised I couldn't go without her.

 My husband was all set to look after her for the few days I was gone but while I knew my six-year-old would be happy out to have the daddy time my daughter was less than a year old and I knew she would panic if I was gone for so long.

 In the end, I packed up a suitcase for us, headed to Germany and honestly it was absolutely the best decision.